Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 5. MetroMan China

-There are so many cool places to explore in China, and many are accessible via the subway train network in the big cities.
+There are so many cool places to explore in China, and many are accessible via the subway trains in the big cities.

-The MetroMan app makes it easy to plan your travel, work out the best routes, and even calculate the cost of your trip.
+MetroMan is one of the best China transport apps.
+It makes it super-easy to plan your travel, work out the best routes, and even calculate the cost of your train trip.

-This is great for solo travel in China or if your package tour is bookended by a free day or two.
+The app is especially great for solo travel in China or if your package tour is bookended by a free day or two.

-This handy little app is suitable for every Chinese city that has a subway system, from Beijing in the north to Guangzhou in the south.
+It’s suitable for every Chinese city that has a subway system, from Beijing to Shanghai and everywhere in between.

 Get the MetroMan China app on Google Play or in the App Store.